OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ta/adosc.md

 ---
 title: adosc
-description: This page explains the Accumulation/Distribution Oscillator (adosc), a momentum indicator in trading examining both the strength of price moves and underlying buying/selling pressure.
+description: "This page explains the Accumulation/Distribution Oscillator (adosc)," a momentum indicator in trading examining both the strength of price moves and underlying buying/selling pressure.
 It details usage, parameters, and potential market implications.
 keywords: